AviatrixSystems/Docs/HowTos/general_glossary.rst

 Subnet
 ^^^^^^^^^^^^^^^^^^^^^

-A division of an `Internet Protocol (IP) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ network into segments.
+Subnet is a division of an `Internet Protocol (IP) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ network into segments.
 Dividing networks into subnets helps each smaller network run more efficiently and be more secure.
 The simplest subnet is a point-to-point subnet which connects two devices.

 Suricata
 ^^^^^^^^^^^^^^^^^^^^^